GlobetrotterTravel/GlobetrotterTravel.github.io/Docs/Iris/Glossary.md

 A table of key/value pairs from which `entity` transactional data can be selectively assigned based on `entity`-specific policies.

+## inclusion policy

+A policy set on an `entity instance` that describes whether and how items on the `entity's` local `hybrid list` are selected instead of items on the globally shared `hybrid list`.

 ## item

 A key/value pair that can be selected and recorded with transactional data.